A Receding Horizon Approach for Simultaneous Active Learning and Control using Gaussian Processes

 The problem \eqref{eq:rhalc} is highly nonconvex due to the active learning objective and the GP dynamics.
 Moreover, the complexity of the objective function involving the log determinant of the GP predictive covariance matrix makes the problem \eqref{eq:rhalc} computationally intractable.
-For instance, the popular nonlinear programming solver Ipopt \cite{wachter2006implementation} failed to solve it.
-In this section, we employ the Sequential Convex Programming (SCP) approach \cite{mao2017successive} to effectively address this nonconvex and complex problem.
+In this section, we employ the Successive Convex Programming (SCP) approach \cite{mao2017successive} to effectively address this problem.